harterrt/ledger_tools/README.md

 * You can type '/' to enter fuzzy search mode.
   The categories will be reordered to best match your query.
+* Typing 'b' will train a naive bayes classifier and reorder the categories based on their match liklihood.

 # Transaction Type